 How much do Goodwood Revival tickets cost?

 You can book tickets for the Revival weekend through the Goodwood website.
-The cheapest option is an Admission only ticket, which lets you access the circuit and the grounds – you don’t get a seat in the grandstands but you can move about and there are plenty of places on the banks to watch the races.
-Admission only tickets costs £55 for Friday and £78 for Saturday or Sunday – or you can get a weekend ticket for £184 (13–21 year olds are half price and under 12s go free).
-You can also buy grandstand tickets separately starting from £36-£65 a day, or there are various hospitality packages available.
+The cheapest option is to get an Admission only ticket, which lets you access the circuit and the grounds.
+You don’t get a seat in the grandstands included, but you can move about and there are plenty of places on the banks where you can sit and watch the racing if the weather’s good.

 How to get to Goodwood

-If you want to be right in the middle of the action, you can stay at the estate’s own Goodwood Hotel, though be prepared to splash out and book super early.
+Right in the middle of the action is the estate’s own Goodwood Hotel, but be prepared to splash out and book super early.
 Slightly less glam but even closer to the circuit is the on-site campsite.
-If you’re bringing your own camping equipment, a four-night weekend camping pass for one tent and up to four people costs £180 (£255 with an electrical hookup).
-You can also rent a pre-pitched tent with inflatable airbeds for £460 for four.
+If you bring your own camping equipment, a four-night weekend camping pass for a tent and up to four people costs £190 (£265 with electrical hookup).
+You can also rent luxury bell tents with toilets and showers for £625 for four.
 Event entry isn’t included in the camping prices.

-A bit further afield, try Chichester and Arudel.
-The Harbour Hotel in Chichester is a four-star hotel and spa elegant townhouse within the town’s Roman city walls.
-The White Swan Inn is just outside Arundel or the Royal Oak and the Fox Goes Free are both traditional pubs on the South Downs, within easy reach of Goodwood.
+A bit further afield, there’s a selection of hotels in Chichester (2.5 miles away) and Arudel (12 miles away).
+The Harbour Hotel in Chichester is a four-star hotel and spa in an elegant townhouse within the Roman city walls.
+The White Swan Inn is just outside Arundel, or the Royal Oak and the Fox Goes Free are both traditional pubs on the South Downs, within easy reach of Goodwood.
 Or if you’re on a budget, there’s a YHA hostel 13 miles away in Littlehampton.

 Where to eat and drink at Goodwood